Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Metrics of Notebooks

+\item \textbf{Distribution of Markdown Cells}: This metric refers to the way these cells are spread out throughout the content, reflecting how often they appear and how substantial their content is in terms of word count.
+A higher degree of imbalance in this distribution suggests a concentration of markdown content in fewer cells, while a more balanced distribution indicates a more even spread of markdown content across multiple cells.

-\item \textbf{Performance Tier}: This feature is present in the metadata of the Kaggle repository, which, based on specific rules, determines the level of expertise of notebook developers with one of the levels 0 to 4\footnote{https://www.kaggle.com/progression}.
-Details of how Kaggle calculates the performance tier are given in \appenref{pt_discuss}.
+\item \textbf{Performance Tier}: This feature is included in the metadata of the Kaggle repository and determines the level of expertise of notebook developers based on specific criteria, categorized into levels ranging from 0 to 4\footnote{https://www.kaggle.com/progression}.
+Detailed information on how Kaggle calculates the performance tier can be found in \appenref{pt_discuss}.

-\item \textbf{External API Popularity}: This metric assigns a number to each notebook that shows to what extent the APIs and libraries used in that notebook are popular~\cite{zhu2021restoring}.
-The higher its value, the more frequently other developers utilize the APIs featured in the notebook, which results in better CU based on previous studies~\cite{scalabrino2019automatically}.
-In order to measure this criterion in notebooks: First, we counted the number of times each API was imported in our dataset and assigned a popularity score to each API based on the frequency at which they were used in the whole dataset.
-Then, for each notebook, we summed up the popularity score of APIs used in that notebook to obtain the External API popularity score for that notebook. \end{itemize}
+\item \textbf{External API Popularity}: This metric assigns a score to each notebook based on the popularity of the APIs and libraries used within it~\cite{zhu2021restoring}.
+A higher score indicates that other developers frequently utilize the APIs featured in the notebook, which has been shown to correlate with improved CU in previous studies~\cite{scalabrino2019automatically}.